PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-01-prestashop-1-7-7-0-beta2-release.md

  - releases
 ---

+The second Beta version for PrestaShop 1.7.7.0 is now ready for you to test!

 ![Prestashop 1.7.7.0 BETA 2 Release](/assets/images/2020/09/build_beta_2.png)

 Over 130 Pull Requests have been merged since [the first Beta of 1.7.7.0 was released](https://build.prestashop.com/news/prestashop-1-7-7-0-beta-release/) about three months ago.
 A great number of regressions have been detected and fixed thanks to extensive testing by the community and the PrestaShop team, mainly in the [new order pages](https://build.prestashop.com/news/the-new-order-pages-in-prestaShop-1-7-7/).
 However, as new regressions keep being reported, the maintainer team has decided to issue a **second Beta release** before a Release Candidate is built.
 This will provide the community with a more up-to-date version to continue testing while the final bugs are being fixed.
 We hope this will yield a more stable and robust final version.